algorandfoundation/docs/docs/get-details/dapps/smart-contracts/apps/index.md

 * Allocation:
     * Can include between 0 and 64 key/value pairs for a total of 8K of memory to share among them.
     * The amount of global storage is allocated in k/v units, and determined at contract creation.
-This cannot be edited later.
+This schema is immutable after creation.
     * The contract creator address is responsible for funding the global storage (by an increase to their minimum balance requirement, see below).
 * Reading:
     * Can be read by any app call that has specified app a’s ID in its foreign apps array.